justi-lai/HackRice2025/README.md

 ## 🛠️ Installation

 ### From VS Code Marketplace (Coming Soon)
-1. Search for "Codex" in VS Code Extensions
+1. Search for "CodeScribe" in VS Code Extensions
 2. Click Install

 ### From VSIX File